 The cabana, restrooms, and pool areas need to be returned to a clean and undamaged condition, with all trash removed and not left on the facility.
 Failure to comply shall result in forfeiture of the security deposit in part or in full.

-Each organization, group, or individual reserving the use of the Edgewood Swimming pool and cabana facility (or any part thereof) agrees to indemnify and hold harmless the HOA, Board of Directors, Community Managers, agents, officers, or employees from any liability, claims, actions, suits or demands by any person, corporation or other entity, for injuries, death, property damage of any nature, arising out of, or in connection with, the use of the HOA common areas, premises and/or community facilities, including litigation or any appellant proceeding with respect thereto.
+Each organization, group, or individual reserving the use of the Edgewood Swimming pool and cabana facility (or any part thereof) agrees to indemnify and hold harmless the HOA, Board of Directors, Community Managers, agents, officers, or employees from any liability, claims, actions, suits or demands by any person, corporation or other entity for injuries, death, property damage of any nature, arising out of, or in connection with, the use of the HOA common areas, premises and/or community facilities, including litigation or any appellant proceeding with respect thereto.
 Nothing herein shall constitute or be construed as a waiver of the HOA’s sovereign immunity granted according to Section 768.38 FS.

 Signature of Resident ……………………………………………………………………………………………………………………………..